altocodenl/tagaway/readme.md

 ### Todo beta

+- client: repeated /import/list/google (box not showing while listing happens)
+- client: Attempt to use history.replaceState() more than 100 times per 30 seconds
+- client: refresh always

+- server/client: new pics available: update once // auto-update /// pause auto-update
    - query changes: clear refresh limit
    - fresh query: send without refreshLimit, set refreshLimit on way back
    - non-fresh query: send with refreshLimit; if you get parameter that there's new, show cartel if not there.
    - if cartel is set to true, send without refresh limit even on non-fresh query.
    - manual update: update refreshLimit, re-query.
    - dismiss: leave at false.

-- new pics available: update once // auto-update /// pause auto-update

    - client: carteloni update
       - put first cartel if undefined
       - dismiss sets it to false
       - new query deletes cartel
       - auto-update sets another value
       - State.refreshPivs: undefined (no cartel), false (cartel dismissed), true (auto-update), 'manual' (first cartel)
       - impl
          - check all chunks until last visible, if ids are the same, stop (but update Data.pivs so that you can scroll?).
 Or just do it.
          - if chunks diverge, then must go into cartel mode:

 - server: process to review unsupported formats, invalid pivs and errored mp4 conversions
 - server: soft delete S3 with different credentials